7h3v01c3/tutorials/force_rescan_osx_tutorial.md

 # **Mac: Force Rescan on an Existing Seed-Restored Wallet**

+<sub>📝 Tutorials are voluntary & kept free by donations — see bottom for support.</sub>

 This guide will walk you through performing a `-force_rescan=1` on an **existing wallet** in the Divi Desktop Application on macOS.
 This process is useful if your restored wallet isn't showing your coins or transactions after syncing.

 Let’s get started!